Difference Between Gas-Powered Cars and Diesel

-If you live in or nearby Bovard, Pennsylvania, Greater Greensburg Area, Pennsylvania, Greensburg, Pennsylvania, Jeannette, Pennsylvania, or Westmoreland County, Pennsylvania, you can come to Lug Nutz Tire and Auto Service for all your diesel engine needs.
-There are several types of diesel engines different car brands use for their diesel vehicles.
+If you live in or near Bovard, Pennsylvania, Greater Greensburg Area, Pennsylvania, Greensburg, Pennsylvania, Jeannette, Pennsylvania, or Westmoreland County, Pennsylvania, you can come to Lug Nutz Tire and Auto Service for all your diesel engine needs.
+There are several types of diesel engines that different car brands use for their diesel vehicles.
 Ford cars will typically use Power Stroke engines.
-These engines have been manufactured by Ford itself since 2010; today's Power Stroke engines are known for their fuel efficiency, power, and lightness.
-Chevrolet uses Duramax diesel engines, which feature low torque, which allows your vehicle to carry more weight, exhaust braking, and increased fuel efficiency.
+These engines have been manufactured by Ford since 2010.
+Additionally, today's Power Stroke engines are known for their fuel efficiency, power, and lightness.
+Chevrolet uses Duramax diesel engines, which feature low torque and allow your vehicle to carry more weight, exhaust braking, and increased fuel efficiency.
 Cummins is a Fortune 500 company that makes state-of-the-art diesel and natural gas-powered engines as well as engine parts.
 The Cummins engine is most commonly seen in the Dodge Ram but can be found in other vehicles as well.

 Whether you have a Power Stroke, Duramax, Cummins, or another diesel engine, we at Lug Nutz Tire and Auto Service in Greensburg can perform a diesel service for you.
 As durable as diesel engines are built to be, parts of the engine can sometimes break down.
 Some common signs that something is wrong with your diesel engine include:

 Your engine won't start or is hard to start - This typically indicates low compression or problems with fuel delivery.
 It’s normal for a diesel engine to crank up a bit when started, but it should not be extremely difficult to get the engine running.